vtranduc/Solution-to-Cahn-Hilliard-with-Flory-Huggins-equation/README.md

 # Solution-to-Cahn-Hilliard-with-Flory-Huggins-equation
-This is a small part of my Master's thesis
+This is a only small part of my Master's thesis.
+It only works for square 2-d domain with area unit of 1.
+The other files are being refined to be uploaded onto github

 A publication using this code can be found here